sabre-io/sabre.io/source/vobject/upgrade_to_3.md

     ?>

-In addition, the `MultiDateTime` property is no more, and it's methods are simply merged into `DateTime`.
+In addition, the `MultiDateTime` property is no more, and its methods are simply merged into `DateTime`.

 ### The $value property is now protected everywhere.